GAMETUBING'S REVIEW POLICY

 When creating a review, we look for three different things – story, gameplay, and design.
 But when we look into these elements, we ask ourselves a few questions before we start typing:

-- Does the design fill a more important role than just aesthetics?
+2. Does it fill a more important role than just aesthetics?

 Once we have a clear answer to these questions, we begin working on the first draft.